ppy/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Downscaling

-Starting from March 2014, puush no longer accepts registrations for the Pro plan as PayPal suspended puush's account due to an unforeseen "Terms of Service breach".[^puush-paypal-suspension-ref] This resulted in ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) having to cover the ~$400 per month out of his own pocket to keep the service running.[^puush-finances-ref]
+Starting from March 2014, puush no longer accepts registrations for the Pro plan as PayPal suspended puush's account due to an unforeseen "Terms of Service breach".[^puush-paypal-suspension-ref] This resulted in ::{ flag=AU }:: ::peppy::{ user-id=2 } having to cover the ~$400 per month out of his own pocket to keep the service running.[^puush-finances-ref]

 Later that year, as the maintenance for puush comes to a halt, puush disabled registrations for all new accounts altogether — although existing users may continue to use the service as usual.[^puush-maintenance-ref]